dotnet/symstore/docs/specs/Myget_symbol_server_extensions.md

 ## Other clientKey sources ##

-This feature doesn't preclude MyGet from continuing to satisfy requests using clientKeys there were automatically derived from package contents or any other source, but as mentioned in the [Zip Package Based Symbol Server](Package_Based_Symbol_Server.md) spec those keys can never take precedence to a key mapping provided explicitly by the client.
+This feature doesn't preclude MyGet from continuing to satisfy requests using clientKeys there were automatically derived from package contents or any other source, but those keys should never take precedence to a key mapping provided explicitly by the client in symbol\_index.json.

 ## Access Privileges ##